-The Basic Needs Program uses funds provided by the Consultation of Religious Communities, the Catholic community’s St. Anthony’s Bread fund, generous private donors, and philanthropic organizations to help Johnson County individuals and families with basic needs such as:
+The Basic Needs Program uses funds provided by generous private donors, the Consultation of Religious Communities, the St. Anthony’s Bread fund, and other philanthropic organizations to help Johnson County individuals and families with basic needs such as:

 Housing and Utility Assistance Information

 The Basic Needs Program can help with $100 towards past due rent, water or energy bills.
 We are able to assist about 20 households each week.

 Must be living in Johnson County, Iowa and have a past-due housing, water, or energy bill.
 If there is a threat of disconnection or eviction, you must be able to pay all but the last $100 on the bill.
 You can receive financial assistance for housing and utilities up to two (2) times per year.
 Once you have received assistance, you must wait sixty (60) days to apply again.
 Unfortunately, the Basic Needs Program cannot help with phone bills, cable bills, insurance bills, taxes, vehicle repairs, or medical bills.

 To enter our sign up, call 319-351-0128 on Monday morning between 9 and 11 am.
 If you do not have a phone, please be outside at the Food Bank/Basic Needs Program Front Door at exactly 11 am.
 If the Food Bank/Basic Needs program is closed on a Monday, the sign up will be held the next day that we are open.